 Safety and security

-We advise you to exercise a high degree of caution in the Kyrgyz Republic because of the potential for civil unrest, risk of terrorism and high levels of crime.
+We advise you to exercise a high degree of caution in the Kyrgyz Republic because of the potential for civil unrest, threat of terrorism and high levels of crime.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.